abhx7/Economics-and-Finance/Zerodha_Varsity/FA.md

     -  Reserves and surpluses : profits flowing from P&L statement, this money earmarked by company to use are here
 ---
 **The Cash Flow statement**
-- states the cash position of the company
+- states the cash position of the company; use it as a starting point of fundamental analysis
 - to use this, we need to understand the different activities of company; each of these activities either generate or use cash and we get final cash statement by summing these
   - Operating Activities : good company should be geenrating money from this, for eg manufacture products using input raw materials and sell the finished goods
   - Investing : all capital expenditure to grow its business like investing in new plants and new machinery